-React Native is the most popular open-source framework on Stack Overflow it is backed by a huge community with 68K stars on GitHub, 14.5k user subreddit-9000 user discord chat and strong support on Stack Overflow that is why it has more third party libraries/plugins than Flutter.
+React Native is the most popular open-source framework on Stack Overflow it is backed by a huge community with 68K stars on GitHub, 14.5k user subreddit-9000 user discord chat, and strong support on Stack Overflow that is why it has more third party libraries/plugins than Flutter.

 The Flutter team can be found for support in a 4.5k user subreddit-30k stars on Github-740 users on Google Group and on Stack Overflow.
-When comparing flutter vs react native benchmark, the flutter’s community is not as strong as the one for React Native.
+When comparing the flutter vs react native benchmark, the flutter’s community is not as strong as the one for React Native.
 Support provided by the Flutter Team at Google is good.
 Their documentation is thorough enough to help you and they address the questions posted within a reasonable timeframe which helps to get started with flutter with app development.

 6. Units Testing

-Flutter is a new framework when it comes to testing a new framework it’s somehow difficult, but flutter uses Dart which provides an excellent unit testing framework, it offers you with a great option for testing the widgets on a headless runtime, at unit test speeds.
+Flutter is a new framework when it comes to testing a new framework it’s somehow difficult, but flutter uses Dart which provides an excellent unit testing framework, it offers you a great option for testing the widgets on a headless runtime, at unit test speeds.

 7. Development Time

 The web app development company works on a very strict deadline and if the frameworks deliver short development time then there are major possibilities that companies would opt for that framework.
-React native has many different third-party libraries, such as Calendar, Modal also has ready to use components, which improves flutter vs react native development speed for the app.
+React native has many different third-party libraries, such as Calendar, Modal also has ready-to-use components, which improves flutter vs react native development speed for the app.
 In Flutter, we need to add separate files for both iOS and Android platforms.
 In each of these files, you need to add code that corresponds to the rules of the platform.

 8. Hot Reload